codahale/yrgourd/README.md

 (yg_send, len) ← encrypt(yg_send, "len", u24_le(|frame|))
 (yg_send, frame) ← seal(yg_send, "frame", frame)
 ```

+ The tag of the first frame in either direction serves to confirm key agreement.

 To receive a packet, the receiver would perform the following: